Proofing, Artwork, & Turnaround Policy

-Terms – PLEASE READ.
+Terms - PLEASE READ.
 Proofing can add several days to the production timeline.
-Turnaround times begin upon receipt of approval via the Capital City Printing Proof Approval System.
+Turnaround times begin upon receipt of approval via the Creation Station Printing Proof Approval System.
 Please note, this proof enables you to view the print and inspect elements for correctness (sizes, proportions, & grammar), but it will not depict exact imprint colors nor will it illustrate the exact imprint size, as it is merely a computer-generated image.

 Although every effort will be made to prevent errors, (grammar, spelling and layout) we will not be responsible for any errors on an order that was proofed and approved by the customer or customer's representative.
 These errors will be corrected at the customer's sole expense.

 If an order has a specific "in hands" date, a proof may delay production, thus jeopardizing your chances of receiving the order in a timely manner.
 We will not be held responsible for any resulting delays on these orders.